Piedmont Region by E-Bike: The Italian Garden of Eden

 Highlights

-• Torino, the "Little Paris" of Italy
+• Turin - "Little Paris" of Italy

-• Pinerolo, well-known for its calvary school
+• Pinerolo - Well-known for its calvary school

 • Beautiful orchards and vineyards of the Piedmont